willstMSFT/microsoft-365-docs/microsoft-365/enterprise/multitenant-org-faq.md

 ### Can I still use Teams Federation with MTO?

 There is no impact on Teams Federation.
 Customers will still be able to chat via that method.
 MTO would make Teams chat easier by providing a more seamless People search and centralized chat notification experience within the MTO group.

+## SharePoint Online (SPO)

+### Are org shareable links visible to all MTO users by default?
+Can this be restricted?

+Org Shareable links or “Anyone in my organization” links are redeemable by all MTO users since MTO users are B2B member users.
+However, the link would have to be shared with the MTO user somehow, whether that is by chat, email or on a document somewhere etc.

+### What changes occur in Teams when a B2B guest user is converted to a member after MTO creation?

+When a B2B guest user is converted to a member, they can leverage MTO experiences.
+Users that previously had guest access to a file will not lose access once their account is converted to a member.

+### Attributes for some users are not accurate on the SharePoint sites.
+Is this a known issue?

+Cached SPUser records in specific SPO/ODC sites or attributes for the user records such as UserType are not automatically updated from Entra ID when changes are made via MTO formation.
+We currently rely on a timer job to update these records in the short term with a long-term solution for a dynamic sync with Entra in progress.
+Tenants who formed an MTO before the short-term solution rolled out across all farms may run into access denied issues and if these are consistently occurring should reach out the Microsoft Support team to initiate manual process to resolve the gaps.